What is the course about?

 - Garden styles from formal to Arts and Craft to contemporary urban spaces

-- Bubble plans of garden survey
+- Bubble plans of several different garden surveys

 - Researching plant choices and landscape materials